 Dr. John Humphreys was born about 1774 in Manchester, England.
 His parents were Edward Humphreys and the former Sarah Gee.
-He was the eldest of 5 children.
-His siblings were; Elizabeth (1777), Margaret (1779), Evan (1783) and Peter (1789).
+He was the eldest of 6 children.
+His siblings were; Elizabeth (1777), Margaret (1779), William (1781), Evan (1783) and Peter (1789).

-In 1837, Dr. and Mrs. Humphreys and 4 of their children, set sail on a raft from London, Ontario down the Thames River.
-The raft broke apart near Louisville and the decision was made to stay in Louisville.
+In 1837, Dr. and Mrs. Humphreys and 4 of their children, set sail from London, Ontario on a raft down the Thames River.
+The raft broke apart near Louisville and the decision was made by Dr. and Mrs. Humphreys to stay in Louisville.

 Dr. Humphreys fell on a patch of ice on the 17th of January, 1845, severely injuring his head.
 Due to his injury, Dr. Humphreys wasn’t able to continue in the medical profession.

 Dr. Humphreys died on the 15th of July, 1870.
 His wife died in Zone Twp (Chatham-Kent) on the 22nd of May 1893.
 Dr. and Mrs. Humphreys were buried at the Duart Cemetery in Duart.